Keyboard shortcuts

 7.1 Direct Relationship

-A party in a direct relationship sees everything within that context by consent.
+A party in a direct relationship may observe the full contents of that relationship context by consent.

 7.2 Group Insider

-A group member sees all group activity by consent.
+A group member may observe group-scoped activity by consent.

 7.3 Gossip Neighbor